Skip to main content

 1 mentions Positive Neutral Negative

-The story is criticized for its amateur writing and lack of depth, resulting in a plot that feels superficial and underdeveloped.
+The story is widely criticized for its amateurish writing and lack of depth, featuring a very thin and underdeveloped plot.

-• “The writing seems amateur and the plot is paper-thin.”
+• “The writing seems amateur and the plot paper thin.”

 • humor